ariga/atlas/doc/md/reference.md

 ### atlas migrate push

-Push a migration directory with an optional tag to Atlas
+Push a migration directory with an optional tag to the Atlas registry

 #### Usage
 ```